 - 2010 - Issue final environmental impact statement.

 - 2011 - Receive Record of Decision from FHWA.

 - 2011 - Begin and complete casting basin facility construction.

 - 2012 - Begin pontoon construction.

 - 2014 - Complete pontoon construction.

 The project is funded through the following sources:

 With the passage of ESHB 2211 in the 2009 legislative session, WSDOT has been authorized to collect tolls on the SR 520 floating bridge since 2011.
-This will expedite the replacement of the SR 520 floating bridge and has allowed us to move forward with construction.

 How can I get more information?

 For comments and questions about the project, or to be added to the mailing list or e-mail list, please e-mail email@example.com.